Skip to main content

 • You must have NAS workload with clients configured.

-• The volume you want to set ARP on needs to be protected and must have an active junction path.
+• The volume you want to set ARP on must be protected and have an active junction path.

 • The volume must be less than 100% full.